ChristopherA/Lists-of-High-Signal-Low-Noise-Links/#LocationPrivacy #ContractTracing #PublicHealthVsPrivacy #COVID19.md

 ## Contact Tracing Technology

-**[#ContactTracing](https://twitter.com/hashtag/ContactTracing) were among the first Covid-19 tech solutions proposed, basically informing people that they may have been in recent contact with someone with an active infection.
+**[#ContactTracing](https://twitter.com/hashtag/ContactTracing) was among the first Covid-19 tech solutions proposed, basically informing people that they may have been in recent contact with someone with an active infection.
 There are huge privacy, consent and human rights risks in this area, as [#LocationPrivacy](https://twitter.com/hashtag/LocationPrivacy) is very difficult.**

 **There are some emerging solutions that are better than other, however, I still am skeptical about both the efficacy of [#ContactTracing](https://twitter.com/hashtag/ContactTracing) (because in many cases it is probably too late, and it only works if there is large adoption) & and issues of [#PrivacyByDesign](https://twitter.com/hashtag/PrivacyByDesign) (many open issues on incentive design, consent & active adversary issues, and all proposed solutions are too centralized) of this first generation of [#ContactTracing](https://twitter.com/hashtag/ContactTracing) apps.**